To say there are a lot of stressors during the holidays–rowdy relatives, long shopping lines, new recipes–is an understatement.

 California Wines To Serve At To Your Holiday Gathering

-As California is the nation’s top producer of wine and the world’s fourth largest wine producer, there are a ton of wines to choose from for great pairings.
-The Golden State’s varied terroir means more than 100 grape varieties are able to be grown across the state leading to a diversity of styles.
-So, no matter your preference, there is most likely a great wine for you to sip.
+As California is the nation’s top producer of wine and the world’s fourth-largest wine producer, there are a ton of wines to choose from for pairing.
+The Golden State’s varied terroir means more than 100 grape varieties can be grown across the state, leading to diverse styles.
+So, no matter your preference, there is most likely an excellent wine for you to sip.

 - Dry Rosé Sparkling